Ex-president of Mexico Luis Echeverria dies at 100

 In 2004, he became the first former Mexican head of state formally accused of criminal wrongdoing.
 Prosecutors linked Echeverria to the country’s so-called “dirty war” in which hundreds of leftist activists and members of fringe guerrilla groups were imprisoned, killed, or simply disappeared without a trace.

-A motion filed by special prosecutor Ignacio Carrillo asked a judge to issue an arrest warrant against Echeverria on genocide charges in the two student massacres: first for the 1968 at the Tlatelolco plaza, when Echeverria was interior secretary.
+A motion filed by special prosecutor Ignacio Carrillo asked a judge to issue an arrest warrant against Echeverria on genocide charges in the two student massacres: first for the 1968 killings at the Tlatelolco plaza, when Echeverria was interior secretary.

 On Oct.
 2 1968, a few weeks before the Summer Olympics in Mexico City, government sharpshooters opened fire on student protesters and army troops in the Tlatelolco plaza, leading soldiers to open fire.
 Estimates of the dead have ranged from 25 to more than 300.
 Echeverria had denied any participation in the attacks.